-The Company had six mineral claims located in Finland known as the Kettukuusikko Gold Deposit.
-Any future commercial production from the property is subject to Net Smelter Returns royalties ("NSR") totaling 4%, including 2% to Royal Gold, Inc. Four of the claims have expired and applications for renewal have been filed with the Government of Finland.
-The other two claims expire in May 27, 2016.
+The Company has two mineral claims located in Finland known as the Kettukuusikko Gold Deposit.
+Any future commercial production from the property is subject to Net Smelter Returns royalties ("NSR") totaling 4%, including 2% to Royal Gold, Inc. The claims expire in May 27, 2016.